 Local Trustee Boards, as Charity Trustees, have overall responsibility for ensuring their Scout Group, Scout District or Scout County/Area/Region (Scotland) is meeting the GDPR requirement.
 However, all adult members will also have a responsibility to safeguard personal data and follow the processes that are agreed by their relevant Trustee Board.

 The GDPR is an EU-wide legislation that will be in effect before and after Brexit as a result of the UK continuing to do business with EU member states.
 In addition, the UK government has used the GDPR legislation to draft the UK national laws, which is the UK Data Protection Act 2018*.

 * In Jersey the laws that encompasses the GDPR are the Data Protection (Jersey) Law 2018 and the Data Protection Authority (Jersey) Law 2018.
 In Guernsey the law is the Data Protection (Bailiwick of Guernsey) Law, 2017.
 In the Isle of Man the law is the Data Protection Act 2018.

 The GDPR applies to personal data, which means any information relating to an identifiable person (data subject) who can be directly or indirectly identified.
 This includes name, address, email, and date of birth.

 In addition, personal data can be classified as sensitive personal data if it contains further data, such as religion, ethnicity or health data.

-1. The data controller within the Movement is the Executive Committee.
+1. The data controller within the Movement is the Trustee Board.
 The data controller is defined as the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
 This means if you decide what personal data it is you require to carry out local Scouting and determine how this data is used and protected, you are the data controller.

 2. There could be a number of data processors (also known as third party processors) that assist you in operating local scouting, see the question "What is a Third Party Processor?" below for further details.